-While 90% of our bathing water is classed as excellent or good, a wave of swimming bans have hit beaches across the country due to water quality issues linked to pollution problems and our changing climate.
+While almost 80% of our bathing water was classed as excellent in 2022, a wave of swimming bans have hit beaches across the country in recent years due to water quality issues linked to pollution problems and our changing climate.

-Another issue is the piping of untreated sewage directly into the sea, with untreated waste from 77,000 people across 36 towns and villages discharged every day.
+Another issue is the piping of untreated sewage directly into the environment, with untreated waste from over 30 towns and villages discharged every day.

 HELP US INVESTIGATE